CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/udo-in-appengine-plugin.md

     ![Sample To-Do](./media/udo-in-appengine-plugin/sample-to-do.webp)

-## Exposing objects in API
+## Exposing Objects in API

-CompuTec AppEngine Plugin Code Generator can generate controllers, models, and serializers based on defined interfaces.
+[CompuTec AppEngine Plugin Code Generator](https://www.nuget.org/packages/CompuTec.AppEngine.PluginCodeGenerator/) can generate controllers, models, and serializers based on defined interfaces.
 Below is a step-by-step description of how to achieve this.

-### Adding and configuring generator
+### Adding and Configuring Generator

 1. First, we will need to add Code Generator to our Plugin project.
 We can do this using NuGet Manager.
 2. Search for CompuTec.AppEngine.PluginCodeGenerator and install it.